MarcoAHVega/expowindow.io/1. Fundamentals/5 React/2 React & Firebase/Section 2: React Basics.md

   - open it with live server

-- > next up, we need to load react into our existing web page
+- > load react into our existing web page

   Now to do that, we'll be using a CDN, a content delivery network, which just means we're loading the library from the web